hui2000ji/hui2000ji.github.io/docs/machine_learning/graph_neural_networks.md

 ## Message Passing GCNs

 Message passing Neural Networks (MPNNs) can be divided into isotropic and anisotropic GCNs by whether the node update function $\agg$ treats every edge direction equally.
+The terminology of MPNNs and WL-GNNs and isotropic and anisotropic GNNs are from [^4].

 ### Isotropic GCNs

 #### GCN

-> 2017 ICLR - Semi-Supervised Classification with Graph Convolutional Networks
+> 2017 ICLR - Semi-Supervised Classification with Graph Convolutional Networks [^5]

 $$
 \mathbf{h}^{l+1}_v = \relu \big( \mathbf{U}^l \mean \{ \mathbf{h}^l_u : u \in \mathcal{N}_v \}\big)